the-write-one/Git_Tutorial/README.md

 Next we will clone the forked repository on a local maching using Git command line.

-## Cloning the Fork Using Git Command Line
+## Cloning and Forking with Git Command Line

+Cloning a Git repository creates a local copy on your computer and allows working remotely and syncing between the two locations.

+Git command line tools can be used for working remotely.
+The separate tutorials below provide details how to install and configure them on your local computer.

 - [Installing Git](Installing_Git.md) <br> This tutorial is intended for novice Git users and guides you through the step-by-step Git Setup Wizard.
 You will need to install Git to use the command line tool.